xishuokeji/skippy-xd/README.md

 Welcome to skippy-xd!

-Skippy-xd is a lightweight, window-manager-agnostic window selector on X server.
-With skippy, you get live-preview on your alt-tab motions; you get the much coveted expose feature from Mac; you get a handy overview of all your virtual desktops in one glance with paging mode.
+Skippy-xd is a lightweight, window-manager-agnostic window selector on the X server.
+With skippy-xd, you get live-preview on your alt-tab motions; you get the much coveted expose feature from Mac; you get a handy overview of all your virtual desktops in one glance with paging mode.

 Switch is similar to Alt-Tab: